estrogencat/EeveeIPA/README.md

 ![Hex](Images/hex.png)

-Tweak also sets `trackRowsEnabled` in `SPTFreeTierArtistHubRemoteURLResolver` to `true`, so Spotify loads not just track names on the artist page.
-It can stop working just like Spotilife, but so far, it works on the latest Spotify 8.9.## (Spotilife also patches `offline.bnk`, however, it changes obscure bytes that do nothing on new versions).
+Tweak also sets `trackRowsEnabled` in `SPTFreeTierArtistHubRemoteURLResolver` to `true`, so Spotify loads not just track names on the artist page, and adds a liked tracks row to the artist view models, allowing you to see the liked tracks row just like with Premium.

 To open Spotify links in sideloaded app, use [OpenSpotifySafariExtension](https://github.com/BillyCurtis/OpenSpotifySafariExtension).
 Remember to activate it and allow access in Settings > Safari > Extensions.

+## Support

+EeveeSpotify has always been free and open-source project.
+However, I started accepting crypto donations if you'd like to support me.
+I really appreciate it:

+USDT (TRC-20): `TK4AZZLEWrahYUkKDG8r8Pr5BmkoFjs5zU`

+ETH/USDC/USDT: `0x4eFf79BdfCa9d3BC01a1d145eF343871bb0a3CdF`

+BTC: `bc1qspsnjenfq6wgj9a7pmm2xe3up4622wqxlem0g5`

+TON: `UQCgt8EfLdT3QOmnC11vsndUBHryi2suTcTOVCQqBgMdmg4l`

+LTC: `ltc1qup3v46fm05sxd278r63957wh4qf2esehevpy76`